bsipocz/saba/docs/examples_2d.rst

 Fitting 2D data
 ===============
-We will start by doing some necessary imports:
+We will start by doing some necessary imports

 .. code-block:: ipython